 Given the high degree of interaction among the group, each module will also provide room for

 The programme consists of three pillars each of which be assigned one day of training in each capital.

 Day 1: Machineries of government: policy formulation and delivery (GOV)

 This module is dedicated to introducing key actors, processes and institutions of policy making and political management in the political systems at hand.
 Sensitivity towards the models and cultures of different national public administrations in Europe will help participants to better understand how to move forward within the European multi-level governance architecture and create effective cross-border ties at policy and operational levels.
 The module will introduce participants to

-- the machineries of government in Germany, France, Italy, and the United Kingdom respectively regarding national administrations, institutions and actors, and the respective ‚corridors of power‘
+- the machineries of government in Germany, France and Italy respectively regarding national administrations, institutions and actors, and the respective ‚corridors of power‘

 - the respective political systems’ policymaking and political management towards other EU member states (intergovernmental perspective) and the European Union itself (supranational/transnational perspective)